Why Choose a Spanish Villa

 If Spain is a country of many contrasts, then it's also a place of many climates.
 While we don't want to sound like a total cliché, the best time to visit depends on where you're going and what you're planning to do.

-Central Spain is known to have suffocating summers of 40ºC+ and the coldest of winters (heavy snow included).
-So, if you're wanting to discover Madrid or Castilla–La Mancha as two examples, then April and October are the best months to go.
+Central Spain is known to have suffocating summers of 35ºC+ and the coldest of winters (heavy snow included).
+So, if you're wanting to discover Madrid or Castilla–La Mancha as two examples, then April, May and October are the best months to go.

 With all that in mind, don’t forget that August is Spain's own holiday month.
-Schools break up from June-early September, so the locals take the month of August to shut shop and jet off to one of the Spanish Costas.
-It can get a little overcrowded in the south, so if you're looking to escape the crowds then you can either visit one of the major cities, which will be particularly sleepy in August, or you can plan your summer holiday in early June or July.
+Schools break up from June-early September, so the locals take the month of August to jet off to one of the Spanish Costas.
+It can get a little overcrowded in the south, so if you're looking to escape the crowds then you can either visit one of the major cities, which will be particularly sleepy in August, or you can plan your summer holiday in early June.

 The Canary Islands experience subtropical climates meaning that temperatures remain stable throughout most of the year ranging from 18 - 24 °C. Summers can be extremely dry, and winters can get very wet, especially to the north of the islands.